-A group of shareholders and Express Scripts sued for a preliminary injunction in Delaware Chancery Court to prevent the Caremark shareholders' meeting.
-Chancellor William Chandler delayed the scheduled February shareholder vote until March 9th, as Caremark had failed to provide certain disclosures in time for shareholders to consider them and return their proxies (particularly in light of an intervening holiday).
+to consider them and return their proxies (particularly in light of an intervening holiday).
 Chancellor Chandler was especially critical of Caremark's antitrust justification for its refusal to consider Express Scripts's higher offer.
 He found relevant that Caremark had previously considered at three different times transactions with Express Scripts.
 In particular, Chancellor Chandler cited the need to disclose the prior Express Scripts meetings.

 Caremark's shareholders' meeting was subsequently enjoined for another week because of Caremark's failure to disclose to shareholders their right to seek appraisal and the need to clarify certain disclosures about the bankers' fees.
-This aspect of Chancellor Chandler's opinion has been viewed by some observers as being somewhat controversial in light of Delaware's doctrine of "independent legal significance" since the Caremark/CVS merger is itself an all-stock deal (where no appraisal rights apply) and the Chancellor deemed the special dividends by Caremark discussed below to be part of the merger consideration for merger purposes because they were conditioned on the closing of the merger.
+This aspect of Chancellor Chandler's opinion has been viewed by some observers as being somewhat controversial in light of Delaware's doctrine of "independent legal significance" since the Caremark/CVS merger is itselfwas an all-stock deal (wherein which no appraisal rights apply), and the Chancellor deemed the special dividends by Caremark discussed below to be part of the merger consideration for merger purposes because they were conditioned on the closing of the merger.

-On January 13, 2007, Caremark declared a special \$2 dividend to its shareholders and announced that CVS would have a post-closing accelerated share repurchase (ultimately turned into a fixed price self tender offer) whereby the post-merger company would retire 150 million shares of stock, both measures were to be effective only if shareholders approved the CVS merger.
+On January 13, 2007, Caremark declared a special \$2 dividend to its shareholders and announced that CVS would have a post-closing accelerated share repurchase (ultimately turned into a fixed price self tenderfixedprice self-tender offer) whereby the post-merger company would retire 150 million shares of stock, both measures were to be effective only if shareholders approved the CVS merger.
 On January 16th, Express Scripts commenced an exchange offer for Caremark stock that was on the same terms as its prior bid.
 Caremark continued to favor CVS's offer, listing in addition to its prior rejection that Express Scripts's offer was highly conditional and illusory, that its financing commitments were questionable, its tax implications uncertain, and that it possibly did not cover the CVS/Caremark break-up fee.
 On February 12th, ISS recommended that Caremark shareholders vote against the merger with CVS.
-On February 13th, CVS and Caremark increased the dividend to \$6.
+On February 13th, CVS and Caremark increased the dividend to \$6 per share.

 In a round of bidding on March 7th, Express Scripts sought to offset the risk of any delay from an antitrust review of its bid by offering to pay a 6% "ticking fee" on the cash portion while the deal would be reviewed.
-In response, on March 8th CVS and Caremark boosted the Caremark special dividend to \$7.50, turned its post-closing share repurchase into a self-tender and declared it to be its "best and final" bid.
+In response, on March 8th CVS and Caremark boosted the Caremark special dividend to \$7.50, turned its postclosing share repurchase into a self-tender and declared it to be its "best and final" bid.
 The next day, the FTC issued a "second request" to Express Scripts regarding its proposed transaction and thus delayed its closing for months.
 Express Scripts announced on March 12th that it had made its "best and only" offer because Caremark had prevented a confirmatory diligence review.

 Caremark's shareholder vote was set for March 16th.
-In ISS's March 12 release, the advisory service changed its position and endorsed CVS's bid because it deemed the dividend to in effect have "partially 'cured' the poor board process."
+In ISS's March 12th release, the advisory service changed its position and endorsed CVS's bid because it deemed the dividend to in effect have "partially 'cured' the poor board process."
 ISS further noted that Express Scripts's ticking fee compensated for the time value of money, but not potential event risks such as Express Scripts shareholders voting down the merger, FTC non-approval, or a "market out."
 Chancellor Chandler, as well, had harsh words for Express Scripts in his latest opinion, noting that the break-up fee, while "breathtakingly" large, was not unreasonable so as to preclude Express Scripts from making an unconditional superior offer, and wondering if Express Scripts was serious about its tender offer or merely seeking to disrupt a strategic merger.
 On March 16th, Caremark shareholders approved the CVS merger.